yihui/yihui.org/content/en/2018-09-10-notebook-war.md

 On slide #102, I'm curious since Joel doesn't like notebooks, why did he use the notebook format himself to file [the Github issue](https://github.com/chimpler/pyhocon/issues/171)?
 Did he just file the issue for someone else who passed a notebook to him?
 I didn't get the point of this slide (maybe I should watch the video recording if it exists somewhere).

 Anyway, Jupyter notebooks are not easy to copy and paste because they are not plain text.
 Well, they are, but they are essentially JSON and feel more like Word (essentially XML) instead of the plain text in the sense of `.txt`.
-By comparison, R Markdown documents are true plain text (in the sense of `.txt`), so you can easily `Ctrl + C` and `Ctrl + V` (or `Command + C/V`).
+By comparison, R Markdown documents are true plain text (in the sense of `.txt`), so you can easily `Ctrl + C` and `Ctrl + V` (or `Command + C / V`).

 ### 9. Errors will always halt execution